 In the very first season of Tinkergarten, the threat of playing with kids in the spring rain terrified me.
 How could I make this work?
 Would anyone come?
 And, if so, would they enjoy it?

-Then, the best thing that could have happened to me was my first rainy day.
+Then, the best thing that happened: It rained.
 Nearly everyone came.
 We made umbrellas from burdock leaves.
 We splashed.
 We sang about the rain and drank it in.
-It was memorable for all (my eldest daughter still talks about it), and I got more positive feedback from that class than any of my dry ones.
+It was memorable for all (my own child still talks about it), and I got more positive feedback from that Tinkergarten class than any of my dry ones.
 We had all stretched outside of our comfort zones, and it felt great.

-Health professionals agree that time outdoors in the winter is healthy for kids, as long as they have the right gear.
+Health professionals agree that time outdoors in the winter is healthy for kids, as long as they have the right gear (find our Winter Gear Guide here).
 We know when cold is too cold to be safe, and most winter days are just fine.
-Plus, if we teach our kids techniques for staying warm, we arm kids and families with the knowledge and the confidence to enjoy outdoor time all year long—what a gift to regain a quarter of your potential life in nature!
+Plus, if we teach our kids techniques for staying warm, we arm kids and families with the knowledge and the confidence to enjoy outdoor time all year long.
+Kids will also develop resilience and grit—and the gift of regaining a quarter of their potential lives in nature!